Overview

 Every home loan in India forces one foundational decision: pay a fixed interest rate for the entire tenure, or accept a floating rate that moves up and down with the RBI's repo rate.

 The stakes are high.
-On a Rs 60 lakh loan over 20 years, the difference between fixed at 12% and floating at 8.5% is Rs 14,000 per month — or Rs 33.6 lakh over the full tenure.
-Getting this call right matters more than negotiating down your processing fee or optimising your down payment.
+On a Rs 60 lakh loan over 20 years, the gap between fixed at 12% and floating at 8.5% comes to Rs 14,000 a month, or Rs 33.6 lakh across the full tenure.
+Getting this call right matters more than negotiating down your processing fee or fine-tuning your down payment.

-In June 2026, floating rate home loans sit at 8.25%–9.5% while true fixed rate products are at 11–13%.
-The RBI cut the repo rate in 2025 and may cut further in 2026–27.
-For most borrowers, the direction of this analysis is clear — but the full picture covers rate risk, prepayment flexibility, product availability, and your personal income stability.
+In June 2026, floating rate home loans sit at 8.25%-9.5% while true fixed rate products run 11-13%.
+The RBI cut the repo rate in 2025 and may cut further through 2026-27.
+The direction of this analysis is clear for most borrowers, but the full picture still covers rate risk, prepayment flexibility, product availability, and your own income stability.

 Fixed vs Floating Rate Home Loan: Comparison Table